drscranto/doi-10.1111-eva.12645/README.md

 ## Data	file

 Alewife_Spawning_Data
 Description:	Spawning	dates	for	young-of-the-year	alewife	in 5	lakes	in	CT	(two	anadromous	and	three	landlocked).
-Variables measured:
-Lake	=	spawning	lake
-Form	=	life	history	form,	anadromous	(A)	or	landlocked	(L) Day	=	Julian	Date
-Count	=	number	of	young-of-the-year	alewife	laid	as	eggs	on	that	date (spawning) Temp	=	lake	temp	(°C),	average	of the	first	three	meters	of	the	epilimnion at	the deepest	part	of	the	lake
+Variables measured: Lake	=	spawning	lake; Form	=	life	history	form,	anadromous	(A)	or	landlocked	(L); Day	=	Julian	Date; Count	=	number	of	young-of-the-year	alewife	laid	as	eggs	on	that	date (spawning); Temp	=	lake	temp	(°C),	average	of the	first	three	meters	of	the	epilimnion at	the	 deepest	part	of	the	lake

 ## Analysis file